laurivan/lint-commit-msg/README.md

    ```sh
    lint-commit-msg "$1" || exit
    ```
-   If the file doesn't exist you can create it and make it executable.
+   If the hook doesn't exist you can create it and make it executable.
    ```sh
    cat > my-repo/.git/hooks/commit-msg <<EOF
    #!/bin/sh